Last Updated on November 15, 2023

 - Woodcarver’s Tools

-You can read more about artisan’s tools and what they can do here, but for now, let’s just explore the possibilities.
+You can read more about artisan’s tools and what they can do here.

 These tools are mostly self-explanatory, but it’s worth noting that Alchemist’s Supplies contain what you need to not only make alchemical substances but also identify substances, neutralize poisons, and maybe even do some regular chemistry.